-The number one thing you need to do to build up your Google reviews is to make sure you have a Google My Business (GMB) page.
+The number one thing you need to do to get more 5 star Google reviews is to make sure you have a Google My Business (GMB) page.
 It may seem obvious, but many small businesses don’t realize they aren’t obviously and immediately given a GMB page simply because they exist.
 They need to register the page and fill out the information completely.
 Once that page is created, fleshed out and verified, it can begin to collect reviews.
 Older businesses with a Google Places page will find that it has been transferred to a local GMB page, offering a solid starting point for a fleshed-out profile.
 One of the best ways to increase Google reviews at scale is to hire a professional online reputation management company such as Rize Reviews.

 Most times, the easiest way to get more reviews is to ask for them.
 Often, your customers will purchase a product and have a satisfactory experience using it, but they will never think to go back to your page and leave a review.
 The same goes for services, though some industries — hospitality and restaurants in particular — find it easier to accumulate reviews.
 Ideally, they will have followed one of your social media accounts or signed up for your newsletter as part of the purchase process.
 These are avenues you can use to ask your customers for honest reviews.
 Even mediocre reviews are better than no reviews at all.

 To gather as many reviews as possible, link as closely to the review form as you can.
 Instead of linking to your basic GMB page or your website itself, link directly to the review page.
 Ensure a user has to click as few times as possible to reach the review page.
 If they have to hunt through your profile or your website for your GMB Local page and then hunt through that page for where to leave a review, they’ll turn away.
 Consider each additional step a point of failure where you will lose some percentage of your possible reviews.